vespa-engine/sample-apps/README.md

 It demonstrates building next generation E-commerce Search using Vespa.

 ### [State of the art Question Answering](dense-passage-retrieval-with-ann)
-This sample application demonstrates end to end question answering using Faceboook's DPR models (Dense passage Retriever for Question Answering).
+This sample application demonstrates end to end question answering using Facebook's DPR models (Dense passage Retriever for Question Answering).
 It is using Vespa's approximate nearest neighbor search to efficiently retrieve text passages from a Wikipedia based collection of 21M passages.